omahs/sphinx/doc/usage/configuration.rst

    are:

    *startdocname*
-     String that specifies the :term:`document name` of the the Texinfo file's master document.
+     String that specifies the :term:`document name` of the Texinfo file's master document.
 All documents referenced by the *startdoc* document in TOC trees will be included in the Texinfo file.
 (If you want to use the default master document for your Texinfo build, provide your